 - 21. Soft tissue management programs are not covered.
-Periodontal pocket charting, root planing/scaling/curettage, oral hygiene instruction and prophylaxis are covered benefits and, if performed as part of a soft tissue management program, will be provided for listed co-payments, if any.
-Irrigation, infusion, special tooth brush, etc., are considered non-covered services.
-If these services are performed, the patient is responsible for the cost. - 22.
+Periodontal pocket charting, root planing/scaling/curettage, oral hygiene instruction and prophylaxis are covered benefits and, if performed as part of a soft tissue management program, will be provided for listed co-payments, if any. - 22.
 Follow-up examinations for reevaluation, particularly periodontal reevaluation, are considered to be part of the general services rendered.